rlucha/purescript-threejs-archived/README.md

 - Make Project a graph and provide a way to traverse it (Functor Project?)
 - Generalize the project file utils into a project object in Pure3
 - Connect datGUI to those params to get some interactivity
-- Next steps: Try to reproduce hierarchy2 example from threejs
 - Create a set of JS utils to make IFF less painful
   - Get webpack to serve all files using purs-loader or similar
     - Will this do dead code elimination?